norabbuccino/MyroAndroidSandbox/README.txt

 class of 2016) and Leonora Bresette-Buccino (Grinnell College, class 2016) extracted much of the base code from the above repository and created a custom application which offers more insight to the capabilities between MyroScribblers and Android.

-	All of the work provided in the summer of 2014 is thanks to a generous grant from the Science Research Foundation (SRF) for Computer
+	All of the work provided in the summer of 2014 is thanks to a generous grant from the National Science Foundation
-Science research.

 	If you have any questions, please feel free to contact us at:
 	Contact: